-We have no experience manufacturing our product candidates commercially, and we cannot assure you that we can manufacture our product candidates in compliance with regulations at a cost or in quantities necessary to make them commercially viable.
+Other than the manufacture of VOWST after its recent FDA approval, we have very little experience manufacturing our product candidates commercially, and we cannot assure you that we can manufacture our product candidates in compliance with regulations at a cost or in quantities necessary to make them commercially viable.

-We have manufacturing facilities at our Cambridge, Massachusetts locations where we conduct process development, scale-up activities and a portion of the manufacture of microbiome therapeutics.
+We have manufacturing facilities at our Cambridge and Waltham, Massachusetts locations where we conduct process development, scale-up activities and a portion of the manufacture of microbiome therapeutics as well as conduct quality control.
 The FDA and other comparable foreign regulatory authorities must, pursuant to inspections that are conducted after submitting a BLA or relevant foreign marketing submission, confirm that the manufacturing processes for the product meet cGMP or similar regulatory requirements outside the United States.
-We have not yet had any of our manufacturing facilities inspected.

-We currently intend to rely in part on third-party manufactures for the commercial manufacturing of SER-109 and may establish a manufacturing facility for SER-109 or any of our other product candidates for production at a commercial scale.
-We have no experience in manufacturing sufficient volume of our product candidates to meet potential market demands.
+The FDA inspected our Cambridge and Waltham facilities in December 2022 and closed the inspections without issue.
+We currently intend to rely in part on third-party manufacturers for the commercial manufacturing of VOWST and may establish a manufacturing facility for VOWST or any of our product candidates for product candidates to meet potential market demands.
 We may not be able to develop commercial-scale manufacturing facilities that are adequate to produce materials for commercial use.